Privacy Policy

 When YAA collects and uses your personal information, it will ensure this is only done in accordance with at least one of the legal grounds available to us under Data Protection/ GDPR law.
 YAA may use your information to understand your needs and interests and to provide you with the best service possible.

-• to confirm memberships and subscriptions (such as playing in the YAA Lottery) The legal basis for the collection and use or your personal data is that you have given your consent and/or that it is in YAA’s legitimate interest to do so in order to support the Charity’s needs within Yorkshire.
+- to confirm memberships and subscriptions (such as playing in the YAA Lottery) The legal basis for the collection and use of your personal data is that you have given your consent and/or that it is in YAA’s legitimate interest to do so in order to support the Charity’s needs within Yorkshire.
 Your rights and freedoms are not prejudiced by this.

 5. Data Sharing